Hospice UK At A Glance

 - Hospice UK has implemented a strategy aimed at extending the reach of hospice care, tackling inequality, working more closely with communities in the delivery of hospice care and empowering a strong, dynamic and responsive hospice sector

 Detailed research by Hospice UK identified the need for an information and insight resource that would (a) help Hospices and other interested parties better understand local needs and (b) identify gaps in service provision in the delivery of end of life care, especially where it is delivered within the community.
-Furthermore, the UK’s rapidly changing demographic and social profile suggested that demand was likely to increase and patterns of need change in future years.
+Furthermore, the UK’s rapidly changing demographics and social profile suggested that demand was likely to increase and patterns of need change in future years.

 Therefore, Hospice UK determined the need to identify a partner that could help them (a) understand the key insights Hospice leaders required and (b) develop a data and information portal that delivered intelligence in a consistent and reliable format.
 This would offer decision makers the information sources critical to the development of appropriate and responsive end of life care delivery strategies.